Constantine I Coins: A Collector’s Reference

 Starting out — under $50

 Buy five or six coins from a dealer on VCoins or MA-Shops.
-Pick common types: GLORIA EXERCITVS, SOLI INVICTO COMITI, a VRBS ROMA.
+Common types: GLORIA EXERCITVS, SOLI INVICTO COMITI, a VRBS ROMA.
 Aim for Fine to VF, from different mints, at $5–10 each.
-The goal is handling real coins and learning to read legends.
-Don’t worry about building a coherent set yet.
+Handle them.
+Read the legends.
+Compare the mint marks.
+Do not worry about building a coherent set yet.

 Getting serious — $200–500

-Now you can be choosy.
+Now you can be selective.
 Target VF or better with complete legends and readable mint marks.
-Pick a theme that gives the collection a spine: one coin from every active mint, a chronological reverse type set, or a single-mint focus.
-Trier is the classic choice — sharp strikes, well-documented in RIC VII.
+Pick a theme that gives the collection structure: one coin from every active mint, a chronological reverse-type set, a portrait-evolution set, or a single-mint focus.
+Trier is the classic single-mint choice — sharp strikes, well-documented in RIC VII.[5]
 Individual coins at this level run $15–50.

 The premium path